venasolutions/bosk/docs/guide.md

 This can be useful in composing your own drivers, and in unit tests.

 - `BufferingDriver` queues all updates, and applies them only when `flush()` is called.
-- `ForwardingDriver` accepts a collection of zero or more downstream drivers, and forwards all updates to all of them
+- `ForwardingDriver` accepts a collection of zero or more downstream drivers, and forwards all updates to all of them.
-- `MirroringDriver` accepts updates to one bosk, and emits corresponding updates to another similar bosk
+- `MirroringDriver` accepts updates to one bosk, and emits corresponding updates to another bosk with the same root type.

 #### `MongoDriver` and `bosk-mongo`